launchquickly/terraform/docs/README.md

 Modules are directories containing one or more Terraform configuration files and are called using module blocks and can be loaded from the local filesystem, or a remote resource.

+### Private Module Registry

+Private module registries can be used to create and confidentially share infrastructure modules within an organisation.
+Terraform Cloud provides this as a managed capability but there are other providers.
+A private module registry allows the import and management of a Terraform module from github or other version control systems.

 # Common [Commands](https://www.terraform.io/docs/commands/index.html)

 [Initialise](https://www.terraform.io/docs/commands/init.html), or bring up to date, a working directory: